awsdocs/amazon-inspector-user-guide/doc_source/inspector_walkthrough_ubuntu.md

 1. On the **Assessment templates** page, choose **MyFirstTemplateUbuntu**, and then choose **Run** to start a new run using this template\.

-1. Follow the steps in [Step 5: Locate and Analyze Generated Findings](#analyzefinding_ubuntu) to see the findings that result from this subsequent run of the **MyFirstTemplateUbuntu** template\.
+1. Follow the steps in [Step 5: Locate and analyze generated findings](#analyzefinding_ubuntu) to see the findings that result from this subsequent run of the **MyFirstTemplateUbuntu** template\.

    Because you resolved the **CVE\-2017\-6507** security issue, you should no longer see a finding for it\.